Main Content

 Create Training and Validation Data

 Create training and validation datastores before loading the pretrained network.
-This section follows the steps in Train Speech Command Recognition Model Using Deep Learning to augment the data, create datastores and extract auditory spectrograms.
+This section follows the steps in Train Deep Learning Network for Speech Command Recognition (Audio Toolbox) to augment the data, create datastores, and extract auditory spectrograms.

 The network must be able to not only recognize different spoken words but also to detect if the audio input is silence or background noise.